Managing Multiple .env Files Across Vite Environments

 The configuration: explicit, mode-isolated loading

-The default precedence is correct for most apps.
-Override it only when CI must ignore developer-local files, or when a monorepo keeps env files outside the package root.
-Both cases are handled with envDir and loadEnv:
+The default precedence is correct for most apps, and you should resist the urge to “fix” it — reordering precedence is almost always solving the wrong problem, since the failures come from files existing in the wrong place, not from the order being wrong.
+Override the location Vite reads from only in two situations: when CI must ignore developer-local files, or when a monorepo keeps env files outside the package root.
+Both cases are handled with envDir and loadEnv, and neither touches precedence — they only change which directory the fixed four-file chain is resolved against:

 // vite.config.ts — Vite 5.x / 6.x